degica/komoju-fields/README.md

 http://localhost:3000/ <- demo page that fetches a new session from KOMOJU http://localhost:3000/easy <- demo page that uses a pre-generated session (fast to load, easy to rapidly iterate)

+### Things to watch out for

+* If multiple payment method modules import the same code, that code will be duplicated in each bundle.
+This is OK for small functions, but if you're importing a large library, you should consider moving it to the main bundle and explicitly passing it into the payment method module.